Florence Y'all Water Tower: Further developments

 As a general rule, water towers are cleaned about every five years and repainted about every ten.
 The repaintings of the Florence tower have hidden the original patchwork modification.
 At some point, the red and white stripes on the tower were extended onto the top, where they converge in a spoke pattern easily visible from aircraft.

 The tower's rewritten words have become a local motto of sorts.
 A town festival held around Labor Day was renamed the "Florence Y'all" fest.
 The words can be found on lapel pins, bumper stickers, mousepads, postcards, and T-shirts.
 A local miniature golf course, Florence's World of Golf, features a Florence Y'all replica.
 The "Soft Play" area in Florence Mall has its own replica tower.

 The local independent-league baseball team renamed itself the Florence Y'alls in January 2020, but it had celebrated the tower even during its 16 seasons as the Florence Freedom.
 The team's mascot is a large inflatable "Y'all Star" mascot; the team has given away Florence Y'all water tower bobblehead dolls.
 When the Freedom hosted the Frontier League's annual all-star game in 2016, they marketed it as the "Y'All-Star Game", with the water tower in the official logo.

+A windstorm in June 2026 caused an extended power outage that affected the water tower.
+During the outage, an overflow valve opened at the base of the tower to release water that could not be pumped into the tower.
+The overflow valve was closed after Florence's water supplier, Greater Cincinnati Water Works, adjusted the flow of water in its system.
+The tower was undamaged, and regular water service was maintained during the power outage.